Creative Nomad

-NOMAD and NOMAD MuVo
+Nomad and Nomad MuVo

 These models appear as a USB mass storage device to the operating system so that the device can be accessed like any other removable disk, a floppy disk for example.
 Older MuVo devices and all Jukebox models use a custom protocol named PDE (Portable Digital Entertainment, a Creative internal device designation) that requires the installation of drivers before the device can be recognised by the operating system.

-Creative's foray into the MP3 player market began with the Creative NOMAD, a rebranded Samsung Electronics Yepp YP-D40 player with 64 megabytes of solid-state memory.
+Creative's foray into the MP3 player market began with the Nomad NOMAD, a rebranded Samsung Electronics Yepp YP-D40 player with 64 megabytes of solid-state memory.